-If SiPass integrated service user account is already available, use that to configure the SiPass integrated Sync Agent, else create a new user account by following the below procedure.
+If SiPass integrated service user account is already available, use that to configure the SiPass integrated Sync Agent, else create a new user account.

-Before you begin installing the SiPass integrated Sync Agent, you need to configure the following user account which are used as a SiPass integrated service user account to any one of the groups that is mentioned in Allow log on locally policy, that is, Guest, Administrators, Users, Backup Operators.
+Before you begin installing SiPass integrated Sync Agent, you need to configure the following user account which are used as a SiPass integrated service user account to any one of the groups that is mentioned in Allow log on locally policy like Guest, Administrators, Users, Backup Operators.

 • Domain User - Domainname\DomainUserAccountIdentifier